Natün (formerly Mayan Families)

-We focus on community development in three key areas: education, nutrition and health, and economic development, which targets the overall aim of reducing poverty and increasing well-being in Mayan communities.
-We base our three pillars and all of our programmatic decisions on evidence from three sources: expertise of local indigenous staff, a formal community needs assessment, and relationship-building and open communication with community leaders.
+We focus on community development in three key areas: education, nutrition and health, and economic development, which targets the overall aim of reducing poverty and increasing well-being in Maya communities.
+We base our three pillars and all of our programmatic decisions on evidence from four sources: expertise of local Indigenous staff, a formal community needs assessment, research, and direct communication and collaboration with community leaders.

 Our Nutrition and Health programs have provided many families at risk of malnutrition and health problems with monthly food support, access to tailored medical care, safe stoves and clean water filters, and sexual health education.
 All of this has helped families to stay healthy and increase their immune systems, reducing the risk of malnutrition and chronic health issues.